TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/inboundtrafficcheckfailed.md

 # No inbound traffic detected to the virtual machine
 <!--issueDescription-->
-We have investigated and have detected no inbound traffic to this virtual machine <!--$vmname-->[vmname]<!--/$vmname-->.
+We have investigated and have detected that there is no inbound traffic to this virtual machine <!--$vmname-->[vmname]<!--/$vmname-->.
 This usually occurs if the incoming traffic is being blocked from within the guest OS due to an issue with the NIC or some software/policy blocking the incoming traffic.
 <!--/issueDescription-->

 ## **Recommended Steps**